 There are plentiful opportunities for exploring the great outdoors in Cameron Highlands.
 Independent hiking is possible along the selection of marked routes.
 Look out for enormous rafflesia flowers, curious pitcher plants, large birds, and more.

 The Cameron Highlands is home to a couple of nice waterfalls.
 The Thompson Falls offer a peaceful ambience and pretty views, and it’s possible to paddle in the pool at the bottom of the falls.
 Steps lead to the top of the waterfall, from where you can enjoy nice views.
 Parit Waterfall requires a short hike to reach, and it sees relatively few visitors.
 It cannot be accessed during periods of intense rains.
 Another local waterfall is the Robinson Waterfall, located just outside the town of Tanah Rata.

-The markets around Cameron Highlands typically sell an assortment of fresh produce, herbs, clothing, and other day-to-day items.
-Many also cater to tourists, with an array of souvenirs and trinkets.
-And of course, local products like tea, honey, and strawberries.
+Providing a window into local life, the markets around Cameron Highlands typically sell an assortment of fresh produce, herbs, clothing, and other day-to-day items.
+Many also cater to tourists, with an array of souvenirs and trinkets and, of course, local products like tea, honey, and strawberries.

 The Malaysian hill station was a popular retreat during the times of British colonization, favoured for its beautiful landscapes and cooler temperatures.
 Look closely and you’ll spot several reminders from the colonial era, including black and white architecture that is reminiscent of the Tudor times in England.
 Another enduring legacy is the cream tea.
 Indulge in a British scone, complete with jam and cream, while sipping a warm cup of local tea.

 There really are so many terrific things to see and do in Malaysia’s picturesque Cameron Highlands – start with this list!